Calvin is a fan of TV and film and shares his reviews on some interesting shows and movies here.

 Story and Character

 Otis is an interesting character as throughout the show he gives sex advice to fellow students even though he is still a virgin.
 The season starts with Otis being unable to masturbate as he finds it weird and sexual experiences result in him having panic attacks.
 This is because it reminds him of his dad cheating on his mother and them arguing.
 This is an important message for the viewers as many people suffer anxiety and disorders involving physical intimacy.

-There is one problem I have with Otis’s story line.
-This is the love triangle between Otis, Maeve and Ola.
-For most of the season, Otis in madly in love with Maeve.
+There is one problem I have with Otis’s storyline.
+This is the love triangle between Otis, Maeve, and Ola.
+For most of the season, Otis is madly in love with Maeve.
 However, he realizes that she would never love someone like him, so he settles with Ola.
 At the end of the season, Otis and Ola get together and kiss just as Maeve is about to confess her love for Otis.
 This annoyed me because most of the season focused on Otis falling in love with Maeve.
-By having him going out with someone else at the end of the season, it gives them an excuse for a second season.
+Having him go out with someone else at the end of the season gives them an excuse for a second season.
 That is the only way I can explain the writers doing that.

 Audience and Tone

 The target audience for Sex Education is obviously teenagers.
 However, many older people can enjoy the show as it can be nostalgic to watch for them.
 The show’s tone is a mix of comedy and drama, which the show does well most of the time.

 The acting in Sex Education is extremely good.

 Asa Butterflied gives a brilliant performance as Otis.
 Butterfield is a well-known actor and has starred in many movies, so he is an experienced actor; I am not surprised by his acting ability.

 However, I was pleasantly surprised by the acting ability of Emma Mackey and Ncuti Gatwa.
 These are two actors who haven’t done a lot of other TV shows but the performance they give in this show will get them more work.